Associate Professor

 Field of work

 Kristine is a meteorologist with a background in geophysics, mathematics, and physics.
-She is currently enrolled in the JOSTICE project, where she is studying how changes in the Jostedalsbreen ice cap influence regional climate.
+She is currently studying how the melting of the Jostedalsbreen ice cap in western Norway influences regional climate.
 Kristine uses the Weather Research and Forecasting (WRF) model to examine the sensitivity to potential future changes in glacier outlines, topography, and glacial lakes.
 To validate the simulations, results from the present climate are compared to local weather observations such as from our weather station on the outlet glacier Nigardsbreen.

 In the past, Kristine studied the development of midlatitude cyclones focusing on how the intensity and structure of cyclones are influenced by diabatic effects such as cloud formation and surface heat fluxes from the ocean.